 How did you manage to fit writing in with other demands of your time?
 Are you good at managing your time?

 I think anything that we are passionate about and is a priority figures out a way to find time in our schedules without asking for our permission.
 Honestly, to finish a book you need to be consistent and disciplined to bring the idea to life.
-Most of my writing slots have accommodated early hours of dawn or late hours of midnight when silence in the surroundings helped me with uninterrupted blocks of time to transform my ideas into meaningful and presentable content.
+Most of my writing slots have accommodated the early hours of dawn or late hours of midnight when silence in the surroundings helped me with uninterrupted blocks of time to transform my ideas into meaningful and presentable content.

 Your 3rd book is very different from the earlier 2 books.
 Has writing and publishing this book changed the way you see yourself?

 Seeing our ideas come to life is a feeling that words can’t describe.
-My first 2 books namely “Essentials of Agile Transformation” and “The DevOps Assessment Playbook” are more on the themes of organizational transformations and the readiness for making the shift.
-The 3rd book – “when Things Change” is more focussed on making caregiving sustainable during crisis.
+My first 2 books on Amazon namely “Essentials of Agile Transformation” and “The DevOps Assessment Playbook” are more on the themes of organizational transformations and the readiness for making the shift.
+The 3rd book – “when Things Change” is more focused on making caregiving sustainable during the crisis.
 Through this book, I have curated my personal experiences and created reflection journals at the end of each section to let the reader introspect and see how he/she can boost his/her resilience and fight the adversity with more grit and acceptance.

 How can we leverage our perspectives and reflections from life-changing experiences in a quintessentially human manner to make a difference to the life of another fellow being dealing with similar trauma?
 How can we induce that shift in someone’s perceptions of the ‘quality of life in crisis’?
-If I’m able to widen the impact radius of even one person navigating through a similar trauma, I would consider it a personal success.
+If I’m able to widen the impact radius of even one person navigating through similar trauma, I would consider it a personal success.

 Do you plan to make this audiobook too?